zertrin/clikraken/README.md

   -h, --help            show this help message and exit -v, --version         show program version
   --raw                 output raw json results from the API

+Current default currency pair: XETHZEUR.
+Create or edit ~/.config/clikraken/settings.ini to change it.
+See also the subcommand 'generate_settings'.
 ```

 To get information on how to use a subcommand: